Skip to main content Skip to footer

 Aptitude tests

-Aptitude tests are a key part of your medical school application, designed to evaluate your suitability for a career in medicine.
-There are 2 types of tests.
-The specific test you take will depend on your chosen route to study medicine and the medical schools you are applying to.
+Aptitude tests are a key part of your medical school application.
+The 2 types of tests are designed to evaluate your suitability for a career in medicine.
+The ones you take will depend on your chosen routes to study medicine and the medical schools you are applying to.

 University Clinical Aptitude Test (UCAT)

-The UCAT helps medical schools select applicants with the skills, attitudes, and professional behaviour needed to succeed as doctors.
-It doesn’t test you on school subjects.
-Instead, it assesses your thinking skills, attitude, professionalism and other qualities you’ll need to become a healthcare professional.
+The UCAT doesn’t test you on school subjects.
+Instead, it assesses your thinking skills, attitude, professionalism and the other qualities you’ll need to become a doctor.

 Find out more about routes to medical school.